tluijken/tluijken/README.md

 ### Hi there 👋

-I'm a freelance software engineer from The Netherlands.
+I'm a software engineer from The Netherlands.

-- 🔭 I’m currently working on Binsend and several freelance projects.
+- 🔭 I’m currently working on Binsend and several other projects.
 - 🌱 I’m currently learning loads of things!
 - 👯 I’m looking to collaborate on projects that make every day work flows more interesting.
 - 💬 Ask me about C#, Docker, .NET